Thank you for standing proud in 2020

 *JP 2 consists of voting precincts 201, 202, 203, 204, 205, 206, 401, 402, 403, 404, 405 and 407.

-Russel Foster, born in Sherman, Texas, is running as a Democrat for U.S. House Texas District 4 against whoever Republican funders select to replace John Ratcliffe on the ticket.
+Russel Foster, born in Sherman, Texas, ran as a Democrat for U.S. House Texas District 4 against who Republican funders selected to replace John Ratcliffe on the ticket, Pat Fallon.

 “It’s time Texas has someone who puts our country over political parties.
 Someone who doesn’t listen to the lobbyists and doesn’t take orders or bark talking points like my opponent.
 We have to finally ask, WHEN IS ENOUGH ENOUGH?
 What kind of criminality does it take for Republicans to put country over party?
 Let’s show them WE HAVE HAD ENOUGH!”